rickie/msc-thesis-source-code/README.md

 <br/>
 Note that some Refaster templates use features that are currently only available in the [Picnic fork](https://github.com/picnicSupermarket/error-prone) of Error Prone.

+## This repository is still a work in progress.
+The content is there, but the project itself requires extra attention.

 ## Goal of the Refaster templates
 The templates are created and used for a thesis project that is done at [Picnic Technologies](https://github.com/PicnicSupermarket).
 The title of the thesis is: <br/>